Abhinav5050649/Abhinav5050649.github.io/README.md

 Basically, the following steps are taking place during the creation of the Server Docker Image:

-> A base image of alpine node image is being used /usr/src/app is being set as working directory
+> A base image of alpine node image is being used.
+> /usr/src/app is being set as working directory.
-> COPY command being used to copy the package.json and package-lock.json files to the working directory
+> COPY command being used to copy the package.json and package-lock.json files to the working directory.
-> npm install being done to install dependencies
+> npm install being done to install dependencies.
-> Now, directory contents are being copied to the image
+> Now, directory contents are being copied to the image.
-> Port 6000 is being exposed
+> Port 6000 is being exposed.
-> "node index.js" command being executed using the docker CMD command
+> "node index.js" command being executed using the docker CMD command.

 ## Pulling the Docker Image for MongoDB